jmayer913/JMayer-Data-Library/README.md

 //The base addresss will need to be assigned; this is how you would do it in WebAssembly Blazor. builder.Services.AddSingleton<IAccountDataLayer, AccountDataLayer>(httpClient => httpClient.BaseAddress = new Uri(builder.HostEnvironment.BaseAddress));
 ```
 You now have an account data layer which your application can interact with and it contains a standard set of ways to retrieve or manipulate account data objects using a web API.
-The same can be done when using the UserEditableDataLayer and SubUserEditableDataLayer.
+The same can be done when using the StandardSubCRUDDataLayer.

 #### How to Create a New Data Object Using Your HTTP Data Layer
 ```